openstream/llm-visibility-monitor/README.md

   - LLM Managers cannot access plugin settings
   - Administrators retain full access to all features
   - Other user roles have no LLM access
+- **New Feature**: User-specific prompt management
+  - Users can only see and manage their own prompts
+  - Admins can see all prompts but only edit/delete their own
+  - Secure isolation between user data
+- **New Feature**: User-specific results filtering
+  - Dashboard shows only user's own results (unless admin)
+  - CSV export respects user permissions
+  - Proper user ID assignment in cron jobs
+- **New Feature**: Personalized email reporting
+  - Users receive emails at their own email address
+  - Admins receive emails at admin email with all results
+  - User ownership information in admin reports
+  - Smart filtering based on user role
+- **Enhancement**: Improved security and data isolation
+  - Fixed CSV export user filtering
+  - Enhanced cron job user context
+  - Better user permission enforcement

 ### 0.4.0 - 2025-09-02
 - **New Feature**: Per-prompt model selection